 Figure 14 shows the 90th percentile, median, and 10th percentile of fetch time with different client/server rates.
 We see that the fetch time grows as the rate increases.
 This is because with fewer servers, the request needs more time to find a server.
 We also observe that the increase in fetch time slows down as the client/server rate increases due to the slowdown of the server decrease rate.
 Another observation is that the 10th percentile of fetch time is not affected greatly by the client/server rate because a few requests can always reach the server quickly.
-The 90th percentile of fetch time increases marginally as the client/server rate increases because a request needs to traverse more hops when there are fewer servers.
+The 90th percentile of fetch time increases because a request needs to traverse more hops when there are fewer servers.